mosaicws/debian-lxc-container-toolkit/README.md

-# Debian LXC Container Toolkit
+# Debian Proxmox LXC Container Toolkit

 A suite of bash scripts for deploying containerized services on Debian 13 LXC containers using Podman and systemd Quadlet.
 Designed specifically for Proxmox LXC environments as an alternative to running Docker in containers.